Invasion (cancer): Mesenchymal (fibroblast-like) cell migration

-The possibility of proteolysis and remodeling of tissue structures explains the fact that mesenchymal movement of a tumor cell is accompanied by minor changes, compared to amoeboid migration, in the cell’s shape and by minimal deformation of the nucleus.
-Of clear interest are the results of studies that indicate that the behavior of tumor cells during individual migration depends on the surrounding matrix’ stiffness.
-For example, the mesenchymal or proteolytic model of migration dominates under conditions of a “stiff” (“dense”) surrounding matrix.
+The possibility of proteolysis and remodeling of tissue structures explains the fact that mesenchymal movement of a tumor cell undergoes more minor changes, compared to amoeboid migration, in the cell's shape and by minimal deformation of the nucleus.

+In mesenchymal migration, tumor cells exhibit more minor changes to their shape and deformation of their nucleus compared to in amoeboid migration.
+This is because mesenchymal migration often involves proteolysis and remodeling of the extracellular matrix, allowing cells to move through tissues more efficiently while preserving their overall integrity.
+Amoeboid migration, on the other hand, is characterized by a more rounded and flexible cell shape, with a higher degree of deformation of both the cell and the nucleus.
+It often occurs when cells need to squeeze through tight spaces in tissues.

+The behavior of tumor cells during individual migration depends on the surrounding matrix's stiffness.
+For example, the mesenchymal or proteolytic model of migration dominates under conditions of a "stiff" ("dense") surrounding matrix.
 The high migration efficiency of a single cell using the mesenchymal mechanism in dense tissues is explained by proteolysis due to the secretion of various proteases and by the ability to form focal contacts with stromal elements.

-Therefore, it is worth noting that the key points of the fibroblast-like mechanism of invasive growth are strong adhesion forces on both poles of the cell as well as between cells and extracellular matrix components, pronounced expression of integrins (β1 and β3 families), proteolysis with destruction and subsequent remodeling of tissues with the formation of defects in the matrix structure, and movement of a single cell or cell chains through the defects.
+The key points of the fibroblast-like mechanism of invasive growth are strong adhesion forces on both poles of the cell as well as between cells and extracellular matrix components, pronounced expression of integrins (β1 and β3 families), proteolysis with destruction and subsequent remodeling of tissues with the formation of defects in the matrix structure, and movement of a single cell or cell chains through the defects.
 The nucleus deformation is minimal, and a slow rate of cell migration is observed.

 Based on the suppression of the expression of the relevant genes using small interfering RNAs, the specific activity of GTPases Rac1 and Cdc42 was demonstrated to be the characteristic feature of the mesenchymal type of invasion.
 Suppression of GTPase Rac1 through signaling activation of GTPase RhoA and its effector, ROCK kinase, leads to blockage of the mesenchymal migration of tumor cells.